-In the autumn (http://www.linsladememorialgardens.uk/2016/11/10/ready-for-remembrance-day/) we explained that we leave stalks and seed heads, and mulch the ground, to protect the gardens over the winter.
+In the autumn (http://www.linsladememorialgardens.uk/2016/11/10/ready-for-remembrance-day/) we explained that we leave stalks and seed heads over the winter for insects and other wildlife, and we mulch the ground, to protect the soil over winter.
 Usually we look forward to clearing all the dead growth away in spring, and removing the mulch, and someone walking through the gardens last week when I was working there asked me when this spring clear-up was going to happen.
 I must admit I’m itching to get on with it, but we’re being very cautious this year, as last year in our zeal to tidy up, we cleared away a lot of shoots of perennial plants we didn’t recognise, like this bee balm (Monarda didyma).
 It’s a very handsome plant, with bright red flowers later in the summer that bees just can’t resist.

-There are many other perennials just coming through, as well as seedlings of flowers that were very popular last year (both with bees and with passers-by), like California poppies, so we’ve decided to postpone tidying up for a couple more weeks.
+There are many other perennials just coming through, as well as seedlings of flowers like California poppies that were very popular last year (with bees and passers-by alike), so we’ve decided to postpone tidying up for a couple more weeks.
 We’ve cleared away a lot of the conifer twigs that were blown down by the storm a couple of weeks ago, and we’ve cleared some areas between plants that we do recognise.
 So we hope the beds don’t look too untidy, and we hope you’ll just enjoy the pulmonaria, currant, red deadnettle and primulas, and turn a blind eye to emerging weeds for just a little while longer!

 11 March 2017

-This wild flower doesn’t look very important, but some plants are usually in flower at any time during the year, which is good news for any bees out flying on warmer days during January and February as it’s one of the few sources of nectar for them at that time of year.
+This wild flower doesn’t look very important, but it’s one of the few plants that may be in flower at any time during the year, which is good news for any bees out flying on warmer days during January and February as it’s one of the few sources of nectar for them at that time of year.
 Although it’s usually classed as a weed, it’s not too invasive, and it’s pretty easy to remove if we want to – unlike the white clover and self-heal that took us most of last year to get under control – so we tend to leave it unless we really need the space for something else.